Categories

 7. Determine the Critical Control Points (CCPs) (Principle # 2)

 A critical control point is a step in the process flow diagram that involves reducing, eliminating, and preventing food safety hazards.
-If CCPs are not in place, the production will stop and cannot continue further.
+If CCPs are not in place, production will stop and cannot continue further.

 8. Establish Critical Limits for each CCP (Principle # 3)

-A critical limit measures the maximum/minimum value of certain factors that have impact on reducing, preventing, and eliminating food safety hazards.
+A critical limit measures the maximum/minimum value of certain factors that have an impact on reducing, preventing, and eliminating food safety hazards.
 Factors such as temperature, time, moisture level, and visual appearance are considered.

 9. Establish a Monitoring Procedure (Principle # 4)